 An introduction to chemistry including topics in atomic structure, chemical bonding, molecular structure, chemical stoichiometry, reactivity, states of matter, solutions, acid-base theory, and nuclear chemistry, and also including selected topics in descriptive and applied chemistry.
 Scientific inquiry, experimental design and data analysis are included.
 Lect.
 3, Lab 3, Disc.
 1. Prerequisite: MTH 150 or placement into MTH 151 or higher.
 Offered Fall, Spring, Summer.

 General Chemistry II

 The second half of the two-semester sequence in general chemistry.
 The course provides an introduction to the topics of chemical kinetics, equilibria in the gas and solution phases, acid-base chemistry, solubility, thermochemistry, and electrochemistry.
 The laboratory portion of the course serves to reinforce and demonstrate the above concepts through experimentation.
 Lect.
 3, Lab.
 3, Disc.
 1. Prerequisite: grade of "C" or better in CHM 103.
+Students who have completed this course or who are currently enrolled may not register for this course again until after freshman registration (unless they have instructor/department consent).
 Offered Fall, Spring.

 CHM 250 Cr.3